hbctraining/reproducibility-tools/lessons/04_GitKraken.md

 ### Staging and Committing Changes

-But before we continue, we want to highlight a few research data management best practices: organize your files, structure your folder and name files consistently.
+Before we continue, we want to highlight a few research data management best practices: organize your files, structure your folder and name files consistently.

 1. Let's start by creating 5 new directories in the folder (in Finder, outside of Git: `code`, `data`, `docs`, `figures`, and `other`
-2. Now, let's move some of the files into these newly created directories from the downloaded `example_files` folder.
-Move the files into the appropriate folders as shown in the image below.
-We won't be moving `Pi Formulas...`, `README.md` (since one is already exists in our new repo), and `util_functions.R`.
+2. Now, let's move some of the files from the downloaded `example_files` folder into these newly created directories.
+Please use the image below as a guide to which file goes where.
+We won't be moving all the files out of the `example_files` folder, the following 3 files will **not be moved** to the new repo - `Pi Formulas...`, `README.md` (since one is already exists in our new repo), and `util_functions.R`.

-When done with the moving, your new repo (folder) should look something like the following image:

 <img src="../img/2.new-finder_view_added_files.png" width="700" align="center">

-Now, when we go to the GitKraken window, you'll notice the timeline window at the top has changed.
-GitKraken has noticed files have changes, and it's indicated this new set of changes is considered "Work in Progress" (WIP):
+After all the moving, you will notice the timeline window at the top has changed.
+GitKraken has noticed the changes in the repo, and it has indicated this as "Work in Progress" or **WIP**:

 <img src="../img/2.new-first_wip.png" width="700" align="center">

-Click on the **WIP** (Work In Progress) line at the top to show the files it is watching, show in the bottom pane.
-You can resize this panel to show all the files if you desire:
+Click on the **WIP** line at the top to show the files it is watching in the bottom pane.
+You can resize this panel to show all the files if you like:

 <img src="../img/2.new-file_list_resize.png" width="700" align="center">

+These changes have been noted, but this new *version* of the folder is not yet recorded (saved) by Git.
 A **commit** tells Git that you made some changes which you want to record.
-Though a **commit** seems similar to saving a file, there are different aims behind ‘committing’ changes compared to saving changes. **Commits** take a snapshot of the file at that point and allow you to document information about the changes made to the document.
+Though a **commit** seems similar to saving a file, there are different aims behind ‘committing’ changes compared to saving changes. **Commits** take a snapshot of the file(s) at that point.
+You can actually record or commit modifications to multiple files/folders at once. i.e. single commit can have multiple updates.

-We next need to tell Git that we wish to stage these files for a commit, what we call an initial commit, when we take a snapshot of the files at the start of our work and any tracking that we wish to do.
+Committing changes usually happens in 2 stages:
+1. `add` or stage one or many modifications incrementally
+2. `commit` them with a special commit message to document the type of updates

 To include or **add** these files for a commit, we **stage** all the changes by clicking on the "Stage all changes" button:

 <img src="../img/2.new-initial_commit_stage.png" width="700" align="center">

 You also have the option of adding only certain files to the "Staging" area if you wish to make separate commits.
 Simply click on the word Stage that appears near the files you wish to include.

-To commit changes **you must give a summary of the changes**, include an optional message, and click on the Commit button:
+To commit changes one **must give a summary of the changes** followed by clicking on the Commit button:

 <img src="../img/2.new-local_change.png" width="700" align="center">

-After the commit, the timeline changes to reflect the current state & history of our repository.
-Clicking on the top line, our recent commit, shows in the bottom pane the changes that were include, which is the addition (green plus square) of these files:
+After the commit, the timeline at the top will change to reflect the current state & it has documented the history of our repository.
+When we click on the top line, our recent commit shows in the bottom panel.

 <img src="../img/2.new-local_change_after_commit.png" width="700" align="center">